-Knowledge Have knowledge about: demands and methods concerning the needs for modelling methods for implementing strategies and secure a focused follow up upon cause and effect, as well as methods for measuring results in businesses. the need to combine traditional economic reporting with more proactive models. business structure with operational functions and supporting / staff units where there is a demand for ensuring a structure and a control that will secure a total optimisation supporting the long term strategy of the com- pany.
-Skills Be able to: achieve skills around the design and implementation of models for strategy implementation, including the detailed structuring and follow up. evaluate the benefits and consequences of any given solution, and be able to develop and design specific models at both a strategic and tactical level in a specific situation / a specific company.
-Competencies Have the competencies to: facilitate people and company processes to implement strategic objectives.
+Knowledge Have knowledge about: Demands and methods concerning the needs for modelling methods for implementing strategies and secure a focused follow up upon cause and effect, as well as methods for measuring results in businesses.
+The need to combine traditional economic reporting with more proactive models.
+Business structure with operational functions and supporting / staff units where there is a demand for ensuring a structure and a control that will secure a total optimisation supporting the long term strategy of the company.
+Skills Be able to: Achieve skills around the design and implementation of models for strategy implementation, including the detailed structuring and follow up.
+Evaluate the benefits and consequences of any given solution, and be able to develop and design specific models at both a strategic and tactical level in a specific situation / a specific company.
+Competencies Have the competencies to: Facilitate people and company processes to implement strategic objectives.
 Furthermore, the student will get wide competencies around designing strategy maps.

-3.1.8 International Business Marketing, IBMV7
+3.1.9 International Business Marketing, IBMV7

-This 7th semester elective course mainly relates to the core area Marketing and Supply Chain Management
+This 7th semester elective course mainly relates to the core area Marketing and Supply Chain Management strategies, organisation and implementation

-The contents of the course are theories on international and global marketing management, internationalisation strategies, organisation and implementation
+The contents of the course are theories on international and global marketing management, internationalisation

-Knowledge Have knowledge about:

-models and theories for internationalisation and globalisation

-drivers and motivation for internationalisation

-international competitiveness

-the global macro environment

-models for analysis of foreign market entry

-entry strategies

-global marketing programs

-implementation of global strategies

-Skills Be able to:

-identify and chose amongst alternative internationalisation strategies

-analyse and discuss international competitiveness in a global context

-identify, analyse and recommend market entry strategies

-design and implement global marketing programs

-Competencies Have the competencies to:

-identify, analyse and evaluate relevant parts of the international envi- ronment

-apply course theory and concepts in identifying, analysing, developing, evaluating and recommending internationalisation strategies
+Knowledge Have knowledge about: models and theories for internationalisation and globalisation drivers and motivation for internationalisation international competitiveness the global macro environment models for analysis of foreign market entry entry strategies global marketing programs implementation of global strategies Skills Be able to: identify and chose amongst alternative internationalisation strategies analyse and discuss international competitiveness in a global context identify, analyse and recommend market entry strategies design and implement global marketing programs Competencies Have the competencies to: identify, analyse and evaluate relevant parts of the international environment apply course theory and concepts in identifying, analysing, developing, evaluating and recommending internationalisation strategies

-3.1.9 Transport and Logistics, TRLV7
+3.1.10 Transport and Logistics, TRLV7

-This 7th semester elective course mainly relates to the core areas within Transport and Logistics and is designed to provide all the necessary qualifications to understand, analyses, and manage advanced transportation and logistics systems.
+This 7th semester elective course mainly relates to the core areas within Transport and Logistics and is designed to provide all the necessary qualifications to understand, analyses, and manage transportation and logistics systems.
 Transport and Logistics course will concentrates on the optimization of transport, flows of goods, and logistic networks.
+All of this is placed in the context of global trade.